baileywickham/drive/README.md

 # drive
-The goal of this is to provide a cli interface for downloading,editing, and uploading documents.
+The goal of this is to provide a cli interface for downloading,editing, and uploading documents to Google Drive.
+It uses the PyDrive wrapper.

 ## Requirements
 Built with python 3.8, the dev branch.
 May lead to compatibility problems.